-What Business Asset Records Do I Need to Prepare My Tax Return?
+Business Asset Records Needed to Prepare Tax Returns

 Keeping complete and accurate asset records can save you money -- not to mention headaches -- at tax time.
 Your business's assets contribute to its value, and your asset records can play a critical role at tax time.